textpotential/bibliarchic/chapt5.md

 Two important differences between HTML and XML are 1) HTML is used to display data, while XML is used to describe data and 2) HTML tags are fixed and standard, while XML tags are flexible and defined as they are used.
 Although any XML document can define its own structure and tags, there are often advantages to using a standard encoding practice to allow for predictable processing across multiple documents.
 The XML used by DBL is a specialized encoding standard designed specifically for digitizing biblical texts called Unified Scripture XML (USX).[^9] This particular USX standard holds together the versification needs of bible data and continues to contain encoding for structural and style definitions that might be useful for producing print versions of the digitized text.
-Given ICAP's history of making software to assist in print production of bibles and the continued high demand for print bibles in the world, this print based encoding makes sense.
 This is another example of how new interfaces reproduce features of their predecessors.[^10] The smallest textual unit of this USX encoding is the biblical verse, not the word like we saw in the Codex Sinaiticus Project transcription XML.[^11]

 The way the XML of a DBL bible works is through a hierarchical structure of tagged entities with attributes and content.
-In the example above, the tags are designated by the brackets "<>," which define "paragraph," "chapter," and "verse" tags in this particular selection.
+In the example above, the tags are designated by the brackets "<>," which define "paragraph," "chapter," and "verse" tags in this particular selection.[^12]
 As I mentioned above, XML allows for developers to create any tag they need, so the naming and structuring of tags can tell us something about the assumptions and values of an interface.
-All tags in XML have some form of opening and closing.
-The simplest form of this open/close syntax is demonstrated by the \<para\> tags in this sample.
-You will notice that each \<para\> tag in the code is followed somewhere later in the code by a \</para\> tag, these mark the opening and the closing of a paragraph, respectively, with the forward slash indicating a closure.[^12] Everything contained between these tags is a part of that paragraph element, which can include text as well as other tags, specifically tags to indicate verses.
-Given the typical difference between XML and HTML I mentioned above, where HTML deals with displaying data and XML with describing data, the presence of \<para\> tags in this DBL XML is surprising.
+Given the typical difference between XML and HTML I mentioned above, where HTML deals with displaying data and XML with describing data, the presence of paragraph(\<para\>) tags in this DBL XML is surprising.
 Chapter and verse tags make sense, since these would be describing and labeling the kind of data in the interface.
-A paragraph tag has more to do with display than with type of data.
-In fact, one of the core tags used in most HTML standards is a paragraph tag, \<p\> instead of \</para\>.
-Yet, in the DBL bible interface, paragraph operates as a data descriptor at the same level in the hierarchy as book and chapter elements.
+A paragraph tag has more to do with display than with type of data.[^para] Yet, in the DBL bible interface, paragraph operates as a data descriptor at the same level in the hierarchy as book and chapter elements.
 The prominence of the paragraph element in the XML of the DBL bible interface suggests that though this interface has made a move away from the dominance of the page as the primary unit of encounter for a user, the structural and stylistic demands of organizing text on a page remain a part of the dataset that constitutes bible.

+[^para]: One of the core tags used in most HTML standards is a paragraph tag, \<p\> instead of \<para\>.
+So, paragraph is most definitely a part of the encoding for data display.

 If we look at the style attribute values of the paragraph element in this USX standard used by DBL, we can see the demands of print production of bibles at work.[^13] In XML, attributes are additional data that indicate specific details about a given element defined by a tag to offer additional data to describe this element.
 In the example above, each \<para\> element has a style attribute indicated by the keyword "style" inside the brackets that define the tag followed by an equals sign and a value, such as \<para style="p"\>.